-More than likely, if you've been to dentist office in the past year, a certified dental assistant helped you at some point during your appointment.
+More than likely, if you've been to the dentist in the past year, a certified dental assistant (CDA) helped you at some point during your appointment.
 If you're thinking about becoming a dental assistant, then it can be helpful to understand some of the most common daily duties and responsibilities you’ll have in your career.

 The Right Hand Employee